 Graduates in sociology will be prepared to seek careers in: 1) local and state governments, planning agencies, community-based organizations; and 2) research positions in government, private businesses and corporations, organized labor and labor-management councils.
 In addition, the program provides the basis for graduate studies in sociology leading to teaching and research positions in higher education.

-See the Graduate section (p.
-138) of this Catalog for more information on Graduate programs offered at Mount Mercy.
+See the Graduate section (http://catalog.mtmercy.edu/graduateprograms) of this Catalog for more information on Graduate programs offered at Mount Mercy.